-Alternative 1 would require the dredging of approximately 608,000 cy (464,850 m) of dredged material to obtain the desired -49.5 ft (15 m) MLLW plus 2 ft (0.6 m) water depth to accommodate the aircraft carrier.
+Alternative 1 would require the dredging of approximately 608,000 cy (465,850 $\text{m}^3$ ) of dredged material to obtain the desired -49.5 ft (15 m) MLLW plus 2 ft (0.6 m) water depth to accommodate the aircraft carrier.
 The total dredge footprint for Alternative 1, with coral, is estimated at 53 ac (21.5 ha).
-Alternative 2 would require the dredging of approximately 479,000 cy (366,222 m) of dredged material.
-Approximately 30% of the dredged material would be generated at the shoreline area of either alternative to provide an appropriate slope for the wharf structure.
+Alternative 2 would require the dredging of approximately 479,000 cy (366,200 m3) of dredged material.
 The total dredge area for Alternative 2, with coral, is estimated at 44 ac (17.9 ha).
-Table 11.2-19 summarizes the direct and indirect impacts of dredging to corals based on coral coverage category with the implementation of Alternatives 1 and 2.
+Table 11.2-10 summarizes the direct and indirect impacts of dredging to corals based on coral coverage category with the implementation of Alternatives 1 and 2.
 Areas with the greatest coral abundance (>70 to $\leq$ 90%) would comprise the smallest portion (10%) of the total coral coverage category that would be lost due to proposed dredging.
 Areas with the least amount of coral coverage (0 - $\leq$ 10%) would comprise the largest portion (approximately 36%) of the total coral coverage category that would be lost due to proposed dredging.
 About two thirds (62%) of the area proposed for dredging contains corals with a coverage of less than 30%.
 Approximately 3% of the total area proposed for dredging contains corals in the 70-90%, coverage category and 10% for the 50-90% range of coverage.

 In general, approximately 35% of the proposed dredge area contains some coral coverage and virtually all of the area consists of reefs that were dredged 60 years ago during the creation of Inner Apra Harbor, Polaris Point, and Dry Dock Island.
-Therefore, there would be unavoidable permanent significant impacts to coral reefs from a dredging of approximately 25 ac (10.1 ha) of live coral (all classes [>0% to $\leq$ 90%]) and an initial indirect adverse effects due to cumulative sedimentation of greater than 6 mm out to 40 ft (12 m) beyond the dredge footprint.
+Therefore, there would be unavoidable permanent significant impacts to coral reefs from a dredging of approximately 25 acres (10.2 ha) of live coral (all classes [>0% to $\leq$ 90%]).

-Chapter 11 of Volume 4 summarizes the data used in the HEA calculations to estimate aircraft carrierrelated coral habitat impacts and the resulting loss estimates.
-As shown in these tables, Alternative 1 is expected to result in a loss of approximately 1,048 discounted service acre-years (DSAYs) of coral habitat (across all coral habitat categories), approximately 996 DSAYs due to direct impacts and 52 DSAYs due to indirect impacts.
-Alternative 2 is expected to result in a loss of approximately 1,023 DSAYs (969 DSAYs due to direct impacts and 54 DSAYs due to indirect impacts).
+Tables 11.2-7 and 11.2-8 in Chapter 11 of Volume 4 summarize the data used in the HEA calculations to estimate aircraft carrier-related coral habitat impacts and the resulting loss estimates.
+As shown in these tables, Alternative 1(Polaris Point) (Table 11.2-1) is expected to result in a loss of approximately 1,048 discounted service acre-years (DSAYs) of coral habitat (across all coral habitat categories), approximately 996 DSAYs due to direct impacts and 52 DSAYs due to indirect impacts.
+Alternative 2 (Former SRF) is expected to result in a loss of approximately 1,023 DSAYs (969 DSAYs due to direct impacts and 54 DSAYs due to indirect impacts).

 The HEA was used to develop an estimate of the DSAYs gained per acre of artificial reef, discounted in the same manner as HEA loss calculations.
-Given a total expected loss of 1,048 DSAYS, a total of approximately 123 ac (49.8 ha) of artificial reef would be required to compensate for coral habitat impacts expected due to the Alternative 1.
+Given a total expected loss of 1,048 DSAYS, a total of approximately 123 ac (49.8 ha) of artificial reef would be required to compensate for coral habitat impacts expected due to the Polaris Point Alternative.
 Results indicate that each acre of artificial reef would provide approximately 22.1 DSAYs.
-Approximately 121 ac (49.0 ha) of artificial reef would be required for proposed mitigation of impacts due to Alternative 2.
+Approximately 121 ac (49.0 ha) of artificial reef would be required for potential mitigation of impacts due to Alternative 2.